J. Thomas McCarthy

-J. Thomas McCarthy (born July 2, 1937 in Detroit, Michigan) is a Professor Emeritus at the University of San Francisco School of Law.
+J. Thomas McCarthy (born July 2, 1937 in Detroit, Michigan) is a Professor Emeritus at the University of San Francisco School of Law and an internationally recognized authority in the field of trademarks.
 He is the founding director of the McCarthy Institute for Intellectual Property and Technology Law.
-He has practiced, written, and taught in the field of trademarks and unfair competition and was a frequent speaker on the subject.
+He has practiced, written, and taught in the field of trademarks and unfair competition and is a frequent speaker on the subject.
+He is the author of the authoritative work on intellectual property law, McCarthy on Trademarks and Unfair Competition.

 McCarthy is a member of the California and U.S. Supreme Court bars and is admitted to practice before the United States Patent and Trademark Office.

-Education
+Education and personal life

-He holds a degree in electrical engineering from the University of Detroit.
+He holds a degree in electrical engineering from the University of Detroit in 1960.
 He worked as an engineer for Chrysler Corporation Missile Division in the early days of the space program on the Redstone missile, a version of which was used to launch the Explorer I satellite in January 1958.
-He received a law degree from the University of Michigan Law School.
+He earned his law degree from the University of Michigan Law School in 1963.

 He is the son of John Edward McCarthy.

+He has been reported to be an avid watercolor painter.

-Legal Career
+Legal career

-For over twenty years until 2022, was an of counsel consultant with the law firm of Morrison & Foerster in its San Francisco office.
+For over twenty years until 2022, McCarthy was an of counsel consultant with the law firm of Morrison & Foerster in its San Francisco office.
 He was a member of the A.L.I.
 Advisory Committee involved in drafting the 1995 Restatement of the Law of Unfair Competition and a member of the Trademark Review Commission, which drafted the 1989 revisions to the Lanham Act.
 He served for several years on the Editorial Board of The Trademark Reporter.

-In 2010, American Lawyer listed McCarthy as one of the 25 most influential people in intellectual property, noting that "to say J. Thomas McCarthy wrote the book on trademark law is accurate wrote the book on trademark law is accurate, but something of an understatement."
+The American Intellectual Property Lawyers Association has named McCarthy the most influential trademark expert of the 20th century.
+In 2010, American Lawyer listed McCarthy as one of the 25 most influential people in intellectual property.
+In their award, they wrote that "to say J. Thomas McCarthy wrote the book on trademark law is accurate, but something of an understatement."